kaspnilsson/personal-website/replit.md

 1. Update social media handles in `src/config/socials.ts`
 2. Replace placeholder images in the gallery section
-3. Modify content in `src/app/page.tsx` (bio, releases, sets, etc.)
+3. Modify content in `src/app/about/page.tsx` (bio, releases, sets, etc.)
 4. Adjust theme colors in `src/app/globals.css`
+5. Update Loops.so form ID in `src/app/page.tsx` if using a different form

 ## Deployment
 The project is configured for Replit's autoscale deployment: